ty7swkr/cppurcu/README.md

 ## API Overview

-No reader registration, grace period management, or memory barriers required.
+No reader registration, grace period management, or memory barriers required.<br>
 ```cpp
 storage = new_storage;      // Update example (shared_ptr:new_storage)
 auto data = storage.load(); // Returns guard object
 ```
+*Note1: Unlike traditional RCU, cppurcu does not directly reclaim the old data, but delegates the reclaim to std::shared_ptr.
+The std::shared_ptr reference to the old object is released upon the first load() call within the scope.
+Therefore, the memory is reclaimed when all references to all shared_ptrs are released.*<br><br>
+*Note2: Consequently, update calls are deadlock-free regardless of their location.*
 <br>

 ## Performance